celer-pkg/celer/docs/en-US/article_ccache.md

 ## 🎯 What is CCache?

 CCache (Compiler Cache) is a compiler cache that speeds up recompilation by caching previous compilations and detecting when the same compilation is being done again.
-Unlike [package cache](article_pkgcache.md) which caches entire built libraries, CCache works at the **object file level** during compilation.
+Unlike [build artifact cache](article_pkgcache_artifacts.md), which caches entire built libraries, CCache works at the **object file level** during compilation.

 **Key Benefits:**
 - ⚡ **Faster incremental builds** - Reuse cached object files instead of recompiling